-Berkeley Natural History Museums supports graduate degrees through several departments including Anthropology, Environmental Science, Policy, and Management, Earth and Planetary Science, Geography, and Integrative Biology.
-Students have access to a tremendous variety of courses taught in the area of evolutionary biology and systematics across the different departments
+The Berkeley Natural History Museums supports graduate degrees through several departments including Anthropology, Environmental Science, Policy, and Management, Earth and Planetary Science, Geography, and Integrative Biology.
+Students have access to a tremendous variety of courses taught in the area of evolutionary biology and systematics across the different departments.

-For more details on the graduate opportunities provided by each museum follow the links to:
+For more details on the graduate opportunities see details on each museum, PI labs, and the reserves here:

 - UC Museum of Paleontology graduate and undergraduate programs